seatable/seatable-scripts/manual/plugins/columns.md

 ## getColumnsByType

-Get all the same type of column content in the table
+Get all the same type of column in the table

 ```javascript
 dtable.getColumnsByType(table, type);